ALEX6334/tbot-writing/README.md

 Educate on fork and PR.

-The images are backed up on IPFS
+The writings are backed up on IPFS for posterity.

 [A-trustless-society.jpg](https://ipfs.io/ipfs/QmSc2CdqN64x957cab42opNzWhrrzhLnPehPZEJ8CbttZ6)